What Is The Application Process For Students With Special Education Services?

 What Are The Placement Options For Students Receiving Special Education Services?

-Unless the IEP of a student with a disability requires some other arrangement, the student should be educated in the school that he/she would attend if not disabled.
+Most students with disabilities can attend and be educated in the school that he/she would attend if not disabled.
 Since SFUSD placement offers are determined through the enrollment application process, families with children who receive special education services should complete the SFUSD enrollment application, including the selection of school preferences, within the specified placement timelines.

 - Mild/Moderate with Autism Focus